ThomasRoca/American-Community-Survey-Project/index.md

 We end up with an array of 3 arrays.
 The first one provides the meta data, the second one gives poverty rate for total population (i.e. 9.4%) and the third one for Black and African American (15,1%).

-To get this information in a variable we will use the index of those elements - NB. index starts with 0 not 1.
-Array[0] will be the 1st array containing the meta data ``["NAME","S0201_246E","POPGROUP","metropolitan statistical area/micropolitan statistical area"]`` and array[0][0] will be its 1st element ``NAME``.
+To store this information in variables I will use the index of those elements - NB. index starts with 0 not 1.
+Array[0] will be the 1st array containing the meta data ``["NAME","S0201_246E","POPGROUP","metropolitan statistical area/micropolitan statistical area"]`` and array[0][0] will be its 1st element if this first array,  i.e. ``NAME``.
-In order to get poverty rate for total population you would need array[1][2]
+To find the value of the poverty rate for total population (nb. population code "001") you must dig into the 2nd array (i.e.[1]) and get its 3rd item ([2]): array[1][2] is the spot where poverty rate for total population is stored.

 Let's display this information on a web page using JavaScript: